CianShev/ObjectDetectionAndroid/README.md

 (tensorflow1) C:\> pip install pandas
 (tensorflow1) C:\> pip install opencv-python
 ```
 Next, create a folder directly in the C drive named "tensorflow1".
 We need to clone the official TF repo into this folder.
-This can be done from https://github.com/tensorflow/models or with the following command:
+This can be done from https://github.com/tensorflow/models or with the following command if you have Git installed (you will need to close and restart the Anaconda prompt and run "activate tensorflow1" again if you install Git after running the above steps:
 ```
+(tensorflow1) C:\> cd /
+(tensorflow1) C:\> mkdir tensorflow1
+(tensorflow1) C:\> cd tensorflow1
-(tensorflow1) C:\> git clone https://github.com/tensorflow/models
+(tensorflow1) C:\tensorflow1> git clone https://github.com/tensorflow/models
 ```
 Extract the files if compressed and rename "models-master" to "models" if it has not changed already and place these files into your tensorflow1 folder on the C drive.
-Then, clone or download the repo [here](https://github.com/EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10) and unzip or move the contents of this folder directly to the C:\tensorflow1\models\research\object_detection folder.
-You can overwrite any files that are conflicting.
+Then, download the repo [here](https://github.com/EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10) as a zip file and unzip the contents of this folder directly to the C:\tensorflow1\models\research\object_detection folder.
 Your \object_detection\ folder should now look like this:

 <p align="center">
   <img src="folderSnip.JPG">
 </p>

+If the \object_detection\ folder contains a folder called "TensorFlow-Object-Detection..." then you have moved the entire folder to \object_detection\ and this will not work, you need to move the *contents* of "TensorFlow-Object-Detection..." directly to the \object_detection\ directory.
+If all else fails, extract the contents of the folder and copy all files to \object_detection\.

 Since we are training and deploying our own model, we need to delete the contents of several folders (but **not** the folders themselves):